 Location: Praia da Cordoama, Vila do Bispo municipality; GPS Coordinates to Praia da Cordoama : 37° 7’ 7.38” N 8° 55’ 46.76” W; Grade: medium/medium-high difficulty; some stretches can be more difficult for elderly or very young visitors; Type: circuit (double loop) trail; this trail is partially signposted; Length: Up to 17.200 meters/10.7 miles, depending on the chosen route; Average Completion Time: 3.5-5.5 hours; Best Time to Visit: between September and June; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; surfing.

-However, surfing is way less dangerous than catching goose barnacles, a local delicacy that can only be harvested on the exact frontier between the crashing waves and the jagged cliff faces.
-Cordoama is often frequented by goose barnacle catchers, a hardened kind of men that routinely engage in what is considered the most hazardous job in Portugal.
+However, surfing is way less dangerous than catching goose barnacles, a local delicacy that can only be harvested on the exact frontier between the crashing waves and the jagged rock faces.
+Cordoama is often frequented by goose barnacle catchers, a hardened kind of men that routinely engage in what is widely considered as the most hazardous job in Portugal.

 In winter, a small freshwater stream cuts across the sand before merging with the sea – when flowing, this stream is a magnet for birds like the Dunlin, the Sanderling and the Kentish Plover.
-Both the trail and the beach can be reached by car via a tarmac road, but parking is oftentimes difficult during Summer.
-July and August are usually the busiest months.
-In Summer, try to arrive early in the day to secure a parking place.
-There’s a small seasonal restaurant in Cordoama, but not much more apart from raw nature.
-Please see also Castelejo Trail.
-Enjoy!
+Both the trail and the beach can be reached by car via a tarmac road, but parking can be difficult during July and August.
+In summer, try to arrive early in the day to secure a parking place.
+There’s a small seasonal restaurant in Cordoama, but not much more (apart from raw nature).

 Please note: due to its strong waves and fast currents, Cordoama is not the best location to go swimming with children.
 See also Castelejo Trail.
 Enjoy!